SSWConsulting/SSW.Rules.Content/rules/summary-recording-sprint-reviews/rule.md

 created: 2024-04-15T00:46:35.508Z
 guid: 99674806-7353-4d39-ac9a-219620d4e107
 ---
 Creating a comprehensive summary and recording of Sprint Reviews is vital for effective communication and documentation, especially when key stakeholders are unable to attend these meetings.
-Imagine finishing a Sprint Review without a clear record—stakeholders are left without insights into project progress, leading to potential misalignments and missed opportunities for feedback.
+Imagine finishing a Sprint Review without a clear record — stakeholders are left without insights into project progress, leading to potential misalignments and missed opportunities for feedback.

 <!--endintro-->